 IS NUTRITION THE PROBLEM?

-Fibro Fog may be a result or exacerbated by a low-fat diet.
-Low-fat diets lack good fats and certain essential fatty acids the brain requires to work correctly, which can cause brain fog and fatigue.
+Fibro fog may be a result or exacerbated by a low-fat diet.
+Low-fat diets lack good fats and essential fatty acids the brain requires to work correctly, which can cause brain fog and fatigue.
 Then on the other end of the scale, diets high in fat can also reduce memory and concentration levels.

 It can also be due to eating foods high in sugar in its sucrose form and simple carbs, like white rice and flour, resulting in sugar crashes that significantly reduce concentration levels.

 In addition, if your diet lacks essential minerals and vitamins, especially vitamin B group and vitamin D, your ability to focus will worsen with time.